 August Gardening Tips

 The hot summer days of August may make it challenging to find comfortable weather to work in the garden.
-Take advantage of the more pleasant days for working outdoors and completing these gardening tips for this month.
+Take advantage of when we have more pleasant days for working outdoors to complete these gardening tips for this month.

 - Late summer is the most effective time to control fire ants with baits.

 - Treat lawns for grubs only if you find more than 5 grubs per square foot.

 - August is the last month to fertilize bermudagrass, St. Augustinegrass, and zoysiagrass.
 It is recommended to apply 1 pound of Nitrogen per 1,000 square feet.

 Trees, Shrubs, and Flowers

 - If your houseplants saw a lot of new growth through the summer, they may need to be repotted into a larger container.
 This will give the plants time to acclimate to their new space before cooler weather arrives.

 - Continue to apply mulch as needed to help conserve soil moisture and weed suppression.